Horbenkodev/hugo-blog/content/posts/elearning-trends-2019/index.md

 * Personalize the learning model to match a concrete position
 * Save time needed for eLearning

-<a name="social-learning"></a>
-### 4. Social learning
+## 4. Social learning

 Social learning is another one of educational technology examples, but it's very practical due to its range and accessibility.
 As all of your employees probably have at least one social profile (or just use the Internet regularly), you can make use of it to promote social learning among your team members.

 First of all, they can join social groups, online discussions, and forums dedicated to your niche.
-Secondly, you can encourage workers to participate in Q/A website communities such as Quora where they can answer industry-related inquiries, post comments, or ask their own questions. <a name="video-based-learning"></a>
+Secondly, you can encourage workers to participate in Q/A website communities such as Quora where they can answer industry-related inquiries, post comments, or ask their own questions.

-### 5. Video-based learning
+## 5. Video-based learning

 Why would you hire a tutor multiple times if you can just use video materials anytime you need it?
 Video-based learning is getting increasingly popular because of its practical advantages.
 People love videos much more than textbooks, while it's easy to add interactive elements to this type of visual content.

 At the same time, employees can find their own learning pace and you won't have to worry about some of them lagging behind more advanced trainees.
-While it's not the perfect option for in-depth teaching, video tutorials can definitely serve as a great starting point for your team.<a name="gamification"></a>
+While it's not the perfect option for in-depth teaching, video tutorials can definitely serve as a great starting point for your team.

-### 6. Gamification
+## 6. Gamification

 Gamification is not one of a new trends in education, but it's becoming more popular year after year.
 The whole idea of this tactic is that people learn faster while playing and discovering things on their own.
 It makes the process entertaining, so most trainees are eager to learn more.

 This is why McDonald's and Kineo developed a till training game to help users deal with customer orders effortlessly.
 The developers explained it briefly: "Using an innovative approach, a game was designed to target skill and knowledge – using a simulation of the new till system so that learner's ability to take orders could be tested and using questions to assess knowledge on how to deliver the best customer experience."

-***Related read: [How to Use the Power of Gamification in e-Learning](https://anadea.info/blog/gamification-in-e-learning)*** <a name="mobile-learning"></a>
+{{< advert >}}Related read: [How to Use the Power of Gamification in e-Learning](https://anadea.info/blog/gamification-in-e-learning){{< /advert >}}

-### 7. Mobile learning
+## 7. Mobile learning

 As the number of smartphone users keeps growing, mobile learning is also flourishing worldwide.
 A lot of organizations are designing mobile apps to help users study whenever they feel like doing so.
 For example, <a href="https://www.duolingo.com/" target="_blank">Duolingo</a> has a nice app that makes the language learning process easy.
-The best thing about it is that Duolingo adds a lot of gamification elements to the equation, so the tool becomes even more amusing and user-friendly.<a name="pst"></a>
+The best thing about it is that Duolingo adds a lot of gamification elements to the equation, so the tool becomes even more amusing and user-friendly.

-### 8. Performance support tools
+## 8. Performance support tools

 Performance Support Tools (PST) represent a whole set of apps, devices, plugins, and programs that improve the eLearning industry in general.
 There are all sorts of different tools that you can use to enhance employee training and engagement, but some of the most common options include: